RomanRybachek/navigation_plugin/README.md

 <img src="https://github.com/RomanRybachek/navigation_plugin/blob/main/pictures_for_github/times.png" alt="drawing" width="180"/>
 ### LATE_set_tag_by_string:
 This rule adds tags if it found usage of specified strings.
 It just add to the end of the name of the function "paths" or "urls" if strings that the functions uses contain something related with paths or urls.
+## How to create your own rule:
+This is the folder with rules.
+All rules that are there can be deleted or changed.
+You can add your own rule to this folder.
 ## Installation:
 Just copy navigation_plugin.py and navigation_plugin folder in %path_to_ida%\plugins.
 ## Usage: